jcavar/refresher/README.md

 ![Refresher: Pull to refresh in Swift](https://raw.githubusercontent.com/jcavar/refresher/master/refresher.png)

 Refresher is pull to refresh library written in Swift.
 It provides easy to use UIScrollView methods to add pull to refresh to your view.
-Refresher supports custom animations on pull to refresh view.
+Refresher also supports custom animations.

 ##Usage